openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/04-implement-camel-client.md

     }
 </pre>

-And we use an `@PreDestroy` method to clean-up the `ProducerTemplate` resources when our bean is destroyed:
+Click _Copy to Editor_ to add the `@PreDestroy` method which cleans-up the `ProducerTemplate` resources when the bean is destroyed:

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="//Add PreDestroy">
     @PreDestroy